SansSerif1/OriginEnforcer/README.md

 # OriginEnforcer
-A mod that assigns Origins to players from a JSON file, ignoring which Origin they chose.
+A mod that assigns Origins to players from a config file, ignoring which Origin they chose.